History of Gibraltar: Castilian and Spanish rule (1462–1704)

 Shortly after Gibraltar's recapture, King Henry IV of Castile declared it Crown property and reinstituted the special privileges his predecessor had granted during the previous period of Christian rule.
 Four years after visiting Gibraltar in 1463, he was overthrown by the Spanish nobility and clergy.
-His half-brother Alfonso was declared king and rewarded Medina Sidonia for his support with the lordship of Gibraltar.
-The existing governor, a loyalist of the deposed Henry IV, refused to surrender Gibraltar to Medina Sidonia.
-After a fifteen-month siege from April 1466 to July 1467, Medina Sidonia took control of the town.
-He died the following year but his son Enrique was confirmed as lord of Gibraltar by the reinstated Henry IV in 1469.
-In 1474 the new Duke of Medina Sidonia sold Gibraltar to a group of Jewish conversos from Cordova and Seville led by Pedro de Herrera in exchange for maintaining the garrison of the town for two years, after which time the 4,350 conversos were expelled by the Duke.
+His half-brother Alfonso was declared king and rewarded Juan Alonso for his support with the lordship of Gibraltar.
+The existing governor, a loyalist of the deposed Henry IV, refused to surrender Gibraltar to Juan Alonso.
+After a fifteen-month siege from April 1466 to July 1467, Juan Alonso took control of the town.
+He died the following year, but his son Enrique was confirmed as lord of Gibraltar by the reinstated Henry IV in 1469.
+In 1474, the new Duke of Medina Sidonia sold Gibraltar to a group of Jewish conversos from Cordova and Seville led by Pedro de Herrera in exchange for maintaining the garrison of the town for two years, after which time the 4,350 conversos were expelled by the Duke.
 His status was further enhanced by Isabella I of Castile in 1478 with the granting of the Marquisate of Gibraltar.

 On 2 January 1492, after five years of war, the Moorish emirate in Spain came to an end with the Catholic Monarchs' capture of Granada.
 The Jews of Gibraltar were, like those elsewhere in the kingdom, expelled from Spain by order of the monarchs in March that year.
 Gibraltar was used by Medina Sidonia as a base for the Spanish capture of Melilla in North Africa in 1497.
 Two years later the Muslims of Granada were ordered to convert to Christianity or leave.
 Those that did not convert left for North Africa, some of them travelling via Gibraltar.

-Gibraltar became Crown property again in 1501 at the order of Isabella and the following year it received a new set of royal arms, which is still used by modern Gibraltar, replacing those of Medina Sidonia.
+Gibraltar became Crown property again in 1501 at the order of Isabella.
+The following year it received a new set of royal arms, which is still used by modern Gibraltar, replacing those of Medina Sidonia.
 In the Royal Warrant accompanying the arms, Isabella highlighted Gibraltar's importance as "the key between these our kingdoms in the Eastern and Western Seas [the Mediterranean and Atlantic]".
 The metaphor was represented on the royal arms by a golden key hanging from the front gate of a battlemented fortress.
 The warrant charged all future Spanish monarchs to "hold and retain the said City for themselves and in their own possession; and that no alienation of it, nor any part of it, nor its jurisdiction ... shall ever be made from the Crown of Castile."